 I’ve been involved with ASUK for about 18 years.
 I’m an Alström patient and also a trustee on the board, my main role is being a patient advocate, making sure the voice of people with AS are at the heart of the charity.
 I am a Guide Dog Owner and also work with Guide Dogs in the role of Service User Representative for the Kent team.
 Having Alström Syndrome I have always had an interest in ASUK and how they support their patients.
 I have a close relationship with many other patients and feel that I can use my skills and passion to make a difference.
 I decided to join the Board of Trustees to offer a patient’s perspective and to ensure that the patients voice was being heard at all levels of the charity.
 I want to make a difference and ensure that patients and their families are getting the best possible support from ASUK.
+I am now a volunteer for ASUK and support the work of AS Global.
 I hope to bring an insight as to what it is like to live with a rare disease.
 I also hope to help to further research and increase knowledge and awareness.